Climate of Istanbul

 Precipitation is unevenly distributed, with winter generally experiencing very frequent precipitation, while summers are generally dry, punctuated by infrequent showers.
-Cloudiness also varies drastically by season; while the city has winters that receive less than one fifth of the possible sunshine duration, comparable to cities in northwestern Europe, in summer the city gets considerably more sunshine than most of Western and Central Europe.
+Cloudiness also varies drastically by season; while the city has winters that receive around one fifth of the possible sunshine duration, comparable to cities in northwestern Europe, in summer the city gets considerably more sunshine than most of Western and Central Europe.

 Istanbul's climate is rapidly changing due to the combined effects of climate change and the city's urban heat island.
 Recent data shows an immense increase in daily low temperatures, and some increase in daily highs.